Skip to content

 How do I save a recipe from a TikTok video?

 Tapping Save in TikTok only bookmarks the video — you still have to re-watch it to cook.
-To save the actual recipe, paste the video link into an app that imports it: Swoodie turns any TikTok, Instagram or YouTube link into a recipe card with the ingredients and steps, so you can shop, scale and cook from it without retyping.
+To save the actual recipe, paste the link into an app that imports it.
+For YouTube and recipe blogs, Swoodie pulls the ingredients and steps into a recipe card automatically; for Instagram and caption-light TikToks you paste the caption and Swoodie structures it.
+Either way the original video is saved too, so you can rewatch and cook from it.

 Can I get the ingredient list out of an Instagram or YouTube recipe?